Office of the Governor

 Active use:

-means regularly used by members of the public to apply for, gain access to, or participate in a public entity's services, programs, or activities.
-Active use also means currently used by employees to perform their job duties.
-ICT in active use includes the authorized, official version or versions, not previous versions that may still be available, archives, working products, or drafts.
+For public-facing ICT, active use means ICT that is currently used by members of the public as a primary means to apply for, gain access to, or participate in a public entity's services, programs, or activities.
+For internal-facing ICT, active use means ICT currently used by employees to perform their job duties.
+ICT in active use includes the authorized, official version or versions.
+ICT in active use does not include previous versions that may still be available, archived content, archivist materials, working products, deliberative materials, or drafts.

 Conforming alternate version: